Kathryn Stone

-Kathryn Elizabeth Stone OBE (born 8 August 1963) was the independent Parliamentary Commissioner for Standards of the British House of Commons from January 2018 until December 2022.
+Kathryn Elizabeth Stone OBE (born 8 August 1963) is the former independent Parliamentary Commissioner for Standards of the British House of Commons from January 2018 until December 2022.

 Early life

 Kathryn Stone was born in Derby and grew up in Belper.
 She attended Belper High School.
 On leaving school, she became a houseparent for children with special needs.
 She graduated a bachelor's in sociology in the University of East London in 1985, qualified as a social worker in 1985, before going on to graduate with a master's in women studies from Loughborough University in 1990.

 She spent 11 years as the chief executive of the national charity Voice UK, being awarded an OBE in 2007 for services to people with learning disabilities.

 In 2009, Stone was made a Chartered Director and awarded Fellowship of the Institute of Directors.

 In 2012 she was appointed as the Commissioner for Victims and Survivors for Northern Ireland.
 She was also a commissioner for the Independent Police Complaints Commission, overseeing investigations for seven police forces in the Midlands and North, including into the Rotherham force’s failure to tackle child sex abuse.

 In 2016 she took the post of Legal Ombudsman for England and Wales.
 She was awarded an honorary Doctor of Laws by the University of Derby in 2018.